bronkula/comfyui-fitsize/README.md

 Here is a simpler workflow example using the Efficiency nodes.
 The Fit nodes should fit right into the middle of a lot of other workflows.

 ![Fit Resize Image](assets/loadtofitresizeimageb.png)

+### Pick Image From Batch

+This node will pick one image or even a couple from a batch of images

+### Pick Image From Batches

+This node will pick one or a couple images from a list of batches

+### Crop Image Into Even Pieces

+This node will cut an image into multiple pieces of rows and columns

+### Image Region To Mask

+This node will turn out a region from an image based on rows and columns

 ## Values